Frequently Asked Questions

 Can I arrange for special needs or disabled seating for a family member at the commencement ceremony?

 Each graduate attending the ceremony has an opportunity to inform the University of guests who will be attending for whom special services are needed.
-Please contact the Office of the Vice Provost.
+Please contact Academic Affairs.
 This information will be of assistance to commencement planners so that adequate disability seating is provided in the church.
-As a graduate, if you have special needs concerning the academic procession or commencement ceremony, please bring this need to the attention of staff in the Office of the Vice Provost.
+As a graduate, if you have special needs concerning the academic procession or commencement ceremony, please bring this need to the attention of staff in the Office of Academic Affairs.

 Can I be seated with my friends at the commencement ceremony?